dave-vazquez/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

     A closure is the encapsulation of a function and it's lexical scope.

-    Anything declared in the lexical scope of a function that is used by the function becomes a part of the closure,

-    so long as the lexical scope is a function
+    Anything declared in the lexical scope of a function that is used by the function becomes a part of the closure, so long as the lexical scope is a function

     closure = function + lexical scope

-    the inner-function will always have access to the outer function, even after the outer function returns or leaves the call stack
+    The inner-function will always have access to the outer function, even after the outer function returns or leaves the call stack.

 4. Describe the four rules of the 'this' keyword.